Paddy Maguire (boxer): Amateur career

-Maguire, who was born in Belfast, represented the 1966 Northern Irish Team at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica, participating in the 57kg featherweight category and won a silver medal.
+Maguire, who was born in the Kashmir Road area of Clonard, West Belfast, represented the 1966 Northern Irish Team at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica, participating in the 57kg featherweight category, and won a silver medal.

-Professional career highlights
+Professional career

-Maguire's first professional fight was on 4 March 1969 when he fought Bernard Nicholls and won on points.
+Maguire's first professional fight was on 4 March 1969 when he beat Bernard Nicholls on points.
+He fought on the undercard of Muhammad Ali's bout with Al "Blue" Lewis at Croke Park, Dublin, on 19 July 1972, defeating Guy Caudron of France on points.

-His first title fight was on 20 February 1973, at the Royal Albert Hall.
-He was fighting for the British bantamweight title, his opponent was Johnny Clark.
-Maguire lost on points.
+His first title fight was on 20 February 1973, at the Royal Albert Hall, for the British bantamweight title.
+He lost on points to Johnny Clark.

-Maguire's second attempt at the bantamweight title was on 10 December 1974, at Nottingham ice rink.
-His opponent was Dave Needham, Maguire again lost on points.
+Maguire's second attempt to lift the bantamweight title came on 10 December 1974, at Nottingham ice rink.
+His opponent was Dave Needham, Maguire again losing on points.
 On 20 October 1975 Maguire's third attempt to win the British bantamweight title was successful.
-This time he beat Dave Needham, winning by a technical knockout in the 14th round.
+This time he beat Needham, winning by a technical knockout in the 14th round.

 Maguire had two unsuccessful attempts to win the European Boxing Union (EBU) bantamweight title.

-His first attempt took place at Cluses, France on 16 January 1976.
-His opponent was Daniel Trioulaire, the fight was a draw.

-The second attempt took place at Cagliari, Sardinia on 28 September 1977.
-His opponent was Franco Zurlo, Maguire lost on a technical knockout in the 8th round.
+The first took place at Cluses, France, on 16 January 1976, when he drew with Daniel Trioulaire.
+At Cagliari, Sardinia, on 28 September 1977, Maguire lost by TKO in the 8th round to Franco Zurlo.

-Maguire lost his British bantamweight title on 29 November 1977, at the National Sporting Club, Piccadilly.
-His opponent was relative newcomer Johnny Owen, Maguire lost on a technical knockout in the 11th round.
-This was to be Maguire's last fight.
+Maguire lost his British bantamweight title on 29 November 1977, at the National Sporting Club, Piccadilly, to relative newcomer Johnny Owen.
+After a TKO in the 11th round Maguire never fought again.